smokephisticated/smokephisticated/pages/how-to-roll/joint/joint.md

 Our rolling technique is a bit different from Seth Rogen's technique.
 You can watch the video and follow our guide to see which method you prefer, and which one is easier for you.

-This is how I learned how to roll, and now I can roll fat doinks with ease.
+This is how I learned how to roll, and now I can roll <a target="_blank" href="https://www.urbandictionary.com/define.php?term=Doink" rel="nofollow">fat doinks</a> with ease.

 Without further ado, let's get started!